-Please provide the name(s) and addresse(s) of those who jointly own the premises with you?
+Can you give the details of anyone who jointly owns the premises with you?

-Would you like us to draft you Declaration of Trust.
-If so are you happy to pay for the additional fee (beyond the Transfer of Equity fee)?
+Would you like us to draw up a Declaration of Trust.
+If so are you willing to pay for the further fee (beyond the Transfer of Equity fee)?

-Caveats to be read in supporting the above Pepper Money (UK) transfer of equity information :
+Caveats to be read in in addition to the above Pepper Money (UK) transfer of equity information :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Pepper Money (UK) conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 On form AP1, your conveyancer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.